landmann/pointer_gen/README.md

 ### What's in it for me?

 The goal of this repo is to serve as a tutorial for people just starting out with deep learning.
+It is certainly not exhaustive, but it's how I learned some TensorFlow.

-This assumes you have some prior coding and a little bit of deep learning theory knowledge.
-It goes step by step about what papers I read and how I ended up understanding this model's ins and outs, to the point where one is able to tweak the model to fit their needs.
-If you have any ideas of things we can change but don't know how to, please add your idea to the *Issues* handle and I'll address it at some point.
+You'll certainly get the most out of this notebook if you have some prior coding experience and know a bit of deep learning theory.
+It goes step by step about what papers I read and how I ended up understanding this model's ins and outs.
+Not only that, but also be able to tweak the model to explore your own ideas.
+If you have feedback or other ways you'd like to alter the model but don't know how to, please add your idea to the *Issues* handle and I'll address it at some point!